Managing by Exception: The Single Best Way to Integrate Your Supply Chain

 As a result, all too many organizations end up chasing their tail across the supply chain, overlooking business value opportunities.
 There is a better way: embracing one sources of truth and truly understanding how to read and solve exceptions to improve process efficiencies and cost.

-Setting off on the path from imbalance and inefficiency to integrate your supply chain requires recognizing that data and material requirements planning (MRP) are the glue that holds everything together.
-As MRP runs, it touches everything — materials, BOMs, production, and other data with one sole purpose: to supply demand.
 When you step into a live MRP environment that reacts every time you take an action, you need to ask yourself: are you ready for it?
 Is every function and every department in your supply chain connected and communicating through one source of truth?